radixdlt/node-runner/Readme.md

 ```shell script
 NGINX_ADMIN_PASSWORD=<your_nginx_admin_password> python3 nodecli.py setup_monitoring
 ```
 This command, fetches the file from the release, that the `nodecli.py` is pointing to.
-If for any reasons, one wants to update the configs,  one can initial version using above command and bring down the monitoring using below `stop-monitoring` command
+If for any reasons, one wants to update the configs,  one can download initial version using above command
+To update the config, one has to bring down the monitoring using below `stop-monitoring` command

 #### Stopping monitoring
 ```shell script